Saliency Driven Perceptual Image Compression

-Eq.\ref{eqn:dpl} and Fig. \ref{fig:dpl} summarize the Deep perceptual loss computation.
+Equation \ref{eqn:dpl} and Figure \ref{fig:dpl} summarize the Deep perceptual loss computation.
 Note that the weights in $F$ are learned for image classification on the ImageNet dataset \cite{russakovsky2015imagenet} and are kept fixed. $\bold{w}$ are the linear weights learned on top of $F$ on the perceptual similarity dataset using a ranking loss function \cite{zhang18}.
-In the next subsection, the \textit{LPIPS} metric is referred to learning $\bold{w}$ on Berkeley-Adobe Perceptual Patch Similarity Dataset \cite{zhang18} and \textit{LPIPS-Comp (Ours)} is referred to the setup when $\bold{w}$ is learned on the compression specific similarity data (Sec. \ref{sec:setup_for_human_evaluations}).
+In the next subsection, the \textit{LPIPS} metric is referred to learning $\bold{w}$ on Berkeley-Adobe Perceptual Patch Similarity Dataset \cite{zhang18} and \textit{LPIPS-Comp (Ours)} is referred to the setup when $\bold{w}$ is learned on the compression specific similarity data (Section \ref{sec:setup_for_human_evaluations}).
 Note that \textit{LPIPS-Comp} is used as the Deep perceptual loss (DPL).